Introduction: How to Make an H-bridge

 Solder your 4 SPST relays to the PCB as close together as possible (see secondary image).

-If you don't know how to solder, learn how to solder with the help of Noah.
+If you don't know how to solder, learn how to solder.

 Next, solder the SPDT relay (the box-like thing) to the board as close to the SPST relays as you can get it (see secondary image)